 Relationships and Recovery Conducive to Sobriety

-What that data tells us is that more treatment and more care equals a better chance that a person will be able to create and in fact maintain a lifetime of sobriety.
-So wouldn’t that person also have a better chance of achieving full recovery with no relapse if a recovering addict also made the efforts necessary to put themselves around people who were more conducive to their sobriety?
+What that data tells us is that more treatment and more care equals a better chance that a person will be able to create and maintain a lifetime of sobriety.
+So, that person will have a better chance of achieving full recovery with no relapse if they combine healthy relationships and recovery.

-Drug and alcohol rehabilitation statistics show to us that the overall percentage of people who will relapse after a period of recovery ranges anywhere from 50% to 90% depending on which rehab program they go to and what steps they take after rehab is completed.
-Studies now show that drug and alcohol addiction is a very powerful urge and pull even after rehab is completed, but the people that a recovering addict associates with after treatment is completed will make all the difference in the world.
-The statistic might be frightening, and it is often used as justification for those who wish to carry on with their addiction yes, though the truth of the matter is that the recovering addict is 100% in control of his or her own future at all times.
-Putting oneself around better and more capable people will certainly make big changes for a recovering addict in the long run, and one should focus on doing this.
+Addiction statistics show that the overall percentage of people who will relapse after a period of recovery ranges anywhere from 50% to 90%.
+This relapse rate depends on which treatment program they attend.
+Most importantly, what steps they take after rehab is imperative to their recovery.
+The people that a recovering addict associates with after treatment will make all the difference in the world.
+The statistic might be frightening, and some people will use it as a reason to carry on with their addiction.
+However, the truth of the matter is that the recovering addict is 100% in control of their future at all times.
+Relationships and recovery mean putting yourself around better and more productive people.
+Doing this will certainly make significant improvements for a recovering addict.

 If a recovering addict seeks good people to be around after rehab, they will do well in recovery.
 Hanging out with the “same crowd” that still uses drugs or alcohol is only asking for a relapse.
 You may tell yourself that you can just have one or two drinks, but you can’t.
 If your problem is drugs, you may think that you can only smoke marijuana while they are doing prescription painkillers or heroin, but you can’t.
 Too many people try this after rehab.
 Thinking this way only results in too many people going back to using as much, if not more.